What Are the Different Types of Tithes?

 FAQs About Tithes

 The word “tithe” or “tithes” is mentioned several times in the Bible, both in the Old and New Testaments.
 In the King James Version (KJV), the word “tithe” appears 14 times, while “tithes” appears 22 times, making a total of 36 occurrences.
-Most of these references are found in the Old Testament, particularly in the books of Leviticus, Numbers, Deuteronomy, and Malachi, where tithing is presented as a part of the Mosaic Law.
+Most of these references are found in the Old Testament, particularly in Leviticus, Numbers, Deuteronomy, and Malachi, where tithing is presented as a part of the Mosaic Law.

 What’s the Difference Between Tithes and First Fruits?